 The majority of law firms think the Solicitors Qualifying Exam (SQE) will not be enough to prepare students for legal practice.
 Forty-three graduate recruitment and learning and development (L&D) professionals at City law firms took part in Legal Cheek‘s exclusive SQE survey in association with The University of Law.

-The main concern among law firms appears to be that the new centralised route to qualification won’t cover enough ground and students will require a more thorough course in order to fully prepare them for their training contracts or qualifying work experience (QWE).
+The main concern among law firms appears to be that the new centralised route to qualification won’t cover enough ground.
+They believe students will require a more thorough course in order to fully prepare them for their training contracts or qualifying work experience (QWE).
 Almost three-quarters surveyed (70%) responded this way.

-Some 19% of respondents said they think passing SQE1 and SQE2 will be sufficient as long as students do so before they start their training, while 12% thought passing SQE1 will be sufficient for students to start their training and SQE2 can then prepare them for on-the-job learning during this period.
+Some 19% of respondents said they think passing SQE1 and SQE2 will be sufficient as long as students do so before they start their training.
+In comparison, 12% thought passing SQE1 will be sufficient for students to start their training and SQE2 can then prepare them for on-the-job learning during this period.

 So, if, as the majority say, the SQE won’t be enough, what will be?